aubynsamuel/cardmasters-rn/README.md

 # Card Masters

-A React Native trick-taking card game built with Expo, Socket.io and Firebase.
+A React Native trick-taking card game built with Expo and Firebase.

 ## Overview